ChiaraCati/FlooData/README.md

 ### Mashed-up datasets descriptions

-**[Activities](datasets/final_dataset/actions.csv)** is the mashed-up dataset containing data about reparatoriy and preventive interventions on hydrogeological disasters involving Emilia Romagna.
+**[Activities](datasets/final_dataset/actions.csv)** is the first mashed-up dataset.
+It covers Emilia Romagna's data on reparatory and preventive interventions against hydrogeological disasters.

-**[Disruptions](datasets/final_dataset/disruptions.csv)** is the mashed-up dataset containing data about hydrogeological disasters involving Emilia Romagna.
+**[Disruptions](datasets/final_dataset/disruptions.csv)** is the second mashed-up dataset containing data about hydrogeological disasters involving Emilia Romagna.

-**[Province](datasets/final_dataset/province.csv)** is the mashed-up dataset containing data on floading risk, area and geographical information of Emilia Romagna's provinces.
+**[Province](datasets/final_dataset/province.csv)** is the third mashed-up dataset containing data on flooding risk, area and geographical information of Emilia Romagna's provinces.

-The below table is a resume of datasets created by FlooData, containing  information on hydrogeological disasters, interventions and geographical data useful for their visualization on maps anf other graphs.
+The below table is a resume of datasets created by FlooData, containing information on hydrogeological disasters, interventions and geographical data useful for their visualization on maps and other graphs.

 | ID | Dataset | Original dataset | Time span |
 | :---         |     :---     |     :---     |     :---     |